Architecture

 We use the term Duckiematrix network to indicate a set of renderers connected to an engine, including the engine itself.

-The engine is the component that is responsible for reading the map from disk, together with scripts and assets that come with it and send all together, in a single compressed package, that we call “the context”, to all the renderers connected.
+The engine is the component that is responsible for reading the map from disk, together with scripts and assets that come with it, and sending them all together, in a single compressed package called “the context”, to all the renderers connected.
 The context is all a renderer needs to initialize the map.
 It is just enough for the renderers to place the correct objects in their initial locations.

-The renderer is the component that is responsible for rendering the content of the context and simulating robots’ sensors.
-While the engine runs in a terminal, the renderer has a GUI component, so it has to run on a computer with a screen attached.
-This is not a strict limitation.
-In fact, it is possible to run a renderer using off-screen rendering, where a memory buffer serves as a virtual screen.
-We shall talk about this later in the book.
+The renderer is the component that is responsible for rendering the content of the context and simulating sensors.
+While the engine runs in a terminal, the renderer has a GUI component, which requires a screen.
+However, this is not a strict limitation, as it is possible to run a renderer using off-screen rendering, where a memory buffer serves as a virtual screen.
+This is discussed later in this book.

 Communication#

-The engine and the renderers talk to each other using the network.
+The engine and renderers talk to each other over the network, whose infrastructure is built using the ZeroMQ framework.
 Messages are implemented using a custom flavor of the open-source CBOR (RFC 8949 Concise Binary Object Representation).
-The network infrastructure is built using the ZeroMQ framework.

 How it works#

 You can think of renderers as very boring video games, in which a virtual environment is shown, but nothing happens in it.
 Nothing moves, not even birds in the sky.
-Everything is frozen in time, until the engine unfreezes them for a short period periof of time, called time step.
-The job of the engine is that of processing time steps as fast as possible.
+Everything is frozen in time, until the engine unfreezes them for a short period of time, called a time step.
+The job of the engine is to process time steps as fast as possible.

 Changes from one time step to the next are represented as diffs